danielgerlag/workflow-core/docs/docs/getting-started.md

     }
 }
 ```
 The *IWorkflow* interface also has a readonly Id property and readonly Version property.
-These are generally static and are used by the workflow host to identify a workflow definition.
+These are used by the workflow host to identify a workflow definition.

 This workflow implemented in JSON would look like this
 ```json